Wisconsin vs. SMU: Odds, spread, over/under - November 22

 Wisconsin vs. SMU Betting Trends

-- The Badgers and their opponents have combined to hit the over three out of five times this season.

-- SMU has a record of 2-2-0 against the spread this year.

-- Mustangs games have gone over the point total just once this year.
+- So far this year, just one of the Mustangs games has gone over the point total.

 Wisconsin Futures Odds